Updated for 2020:

 For this type of music specifically, the best type of headphones are closed-back headphones that offer minimal sound leakage and sound disturbance.

 These headphones tend to be over-the-ear headphones.
 That said, there are some noise isolating in ear (ear buds) that offer very good sound.

 We will discuss the difference between closed-back and open-back below.

 So you will want to choose a pair of headphones that are well padded in the headband area, and in the ear cup area.

-You will also want to consider the wire that leads from the headphones to the input of your device, be that a a mobile device, computer or an audio system.
+You will also want to consider the wire that leads from the headphones to the input of your device, be that a a mobile device, computer, or other audio system.

 It is best to go for a single wired pair of headphones, as the double wires tend to get caught up together or tangle around the chin or chest area, and can just be annoying, full stop.

 Ideally the lead should be fairly thick too, as these tend to tangle less and are generally more versatile and durable.
 They will last longer.

 Closed back headphones are recommended for meditation-style music because they isolate you from external noise.

 Generally the goal of this type of music is focus, relaxation and introspection.